MicrosoftDocs/cpp-docs/docs/mfc/reference/afx-global-data-structure.md

 ```

 ### Parameters
- [in] *bEnable*
+*bEnable*<br/>
- TRUE to enable accessibility support; FALSE to disable accessibility support.
+[in] TRUE to enable accessibility support; FALSE to disable accessibility support.
 The default value is TRUE.

 ### Remarks
  Active Accessibility is a COM-based technology that improves the way programs and the Windows operating system work together with assistive technology products.
 It provides reliable methods for exposing information about user interface elements.
 However, a newer accessibility model called Microsoft UI Automation is now available.
 For a comparison of the two technologies, see [UI Automation and Microsoft Active Accessibility](/dotnet/framework/ui-automation/ui-automation-and-microsoft-active-accessibility).